 Writing a novel was one of my greatest dreams, but it was also one of my greatest challenges.
 When I started working on my first novel, I wanted to do everything I could to learn about the business as well as the craft.
-After sifting through stacks of writing books and resources, here are the ones that have been the most helpful to me:
+After sifting through stacks of writing books and resources, here are some that have been helpful to me:

 For the latest in technology as well as great info on writing structure, check out Randy Ingermanson’s popular fiction writing E-zine.